 Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal symptoms [see Use in Specific Populations (8.2)].

-Acute overdosage with morphine is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, sometimes, pulmonary edema, bradycardia, hypotension, and death.
+Acute overdose with morphine is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and sometimes, pulmonary edema, bradycardia, hypotension, and death.
 Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations.

 Treatment of Overdose

 In case of overdose, priorities are the re-establishment of a patent and protected airway and institution of assisted or controlled ventilation if needed.
 Employ other supportive measures (including oxygen, vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
 Cardiac arrest or arrhythmias will require advanced life support techniques.